aitezera/dracord/README.md

   JSONCPP
   CPR
   ```
-  If you're using Arch Linux you can use yay with the following command
+  If you're using Arch Linux you can use yay with the following command <br>
   ` yay -Sy sdl2pp cpr && sudo pacman -Sy jsoncpp `

-  Windows users, I would much recommended installing vcpkg and running the command
+  Windows users, I would much recommended installing vcpkg and running the command <br>
   ` vckpkg install sdl2pp jsoncpp cpr `

 - Ensure CMake is installed on your system.
-It can be installed from their officical website: [CMAKE Website](https://cmake.org/download/) <br>
+It can be installed from their officical website: [CMake Website](https://cmake.org/download/) <br>
-  Arch users can install cmake through pacman -> ` sudo pacman -Sy cmake `
+  Arch users can install CMake through pacman -> ` sudo pacman -Sy cmake `

 - Have a Discord account (obvious one)